stevencombs/retrocombs.github.io/plus4/plus4.md

 I use the following file name convention to make it easy for you to locate specific programs:

-Sample Program Name: `CH1-PG25-RETROCOMBS.PRG`
+Sample Program Name: `C1P2-5RETROCOMBS.PRG`

-`CH#` - where # is the chapter number
+`C#` - where # is the chapter number
-`PG#` - where # is the page number where the program is first referenced in the user's manual `NAME` - my self assigned name for the program
+`P#` - where # is the page number where the program is first referenced in the user's manual `NAME` - my self assigned name for the program

 ## Supplemental Posts